 10 Be ready on the day of the air test.

 Being ready for the air test engineer is very important.
 Make sure mechanical vents, ducts and air conditioning units are closed but not sealed.
 Make sure that boilers and flammables are shut down.
 You will also have to ensure that internal edges of all external windows and external doors are silicone or caulked.

 Would you like to know more?

 We know that an air test ‘fail’ will cause you an expensive delay.
-With our construction site experience, and over 4000 air tests under our belt, we have just what you need to get you that important ‘pass’.
+With our construction site experience, and thousands of air tests under our belt, we have just what you need to get you that important ‘pass’.
 We are committed to giving you the best price and the best service for commercial air leakage testing.